SarahBeecroft/Intro2HPC/_episodes/13-blast.md

 When you're done, quit the view by hitting the `q` button.

-Well done, you've just BLASTed a sequence using a container!
+Well done, you've just BLASTed some sequences!